Who We Are

 Valerie Oosterveld

 Valerie Oosterveld is the Western Research Chair in International Criminal Justice and a full Professor at Western University’s Faculty of Law (Canada).
 Her research and writing focus on gender issues within international criminal justice.
-She also serves as the Special Adviser on Crimes Against Humanity to the Prosecutor of the International Criminal Court (ICC).
 She has published widely on the interpretation of sexual and gender-based crimes by international criminal tribunals and gender-sensitive investigation and prosecution.
 She is the co-editor (with Indira Rosenthal and Susana SáCouto) of the award-winning book, Gender and International Criminal Law (Oxford University Press, 2022).
 She was awarded the 2022 Royal Society of Canada’s Ursula Franklin Award in Gender Studies.
 She is a member of the Canadian Partnership for International Justice, which won the 2023 Governor-General’s Innovation Award and the 2022 SSHRC Impact Partnership Award.

 Before joining the Faculty of Law in 2005, Prof. Oosterveld served in the Legal Affairs Bureau of Global Affairs Canada.
 In this role, she provided legal advice on international criminal accountability for genocide, crimes against humanity, and war crimes and served on the Canadian delegation to various ICC-related negotiations.
 In 1998, she was a member of the Canadian delegation to the Rome Statute of the ICC diplomatic negotiations, and she served on the Canadian delegation to the Review Conference of the Rome Statute of the ICC in Kampala, Uganda in 2010.